adamwett-parks/obsidian/wett/Untitled 5.md

 I'd like to add that if anything in the project is confusing to the point of being unproductive / getting in your way, please feel free to change it.

 I'm personally a "move fast and break things" kind of dev.
-We'd rather have y'all replace a design element with something your team understands so it's water under the bridge and you can build a feature v.s. going back and forth on desig rationaln
+We'd rather have y'all replace a design element with something your team understands so it's water under the bridge and you can build a feature.
+Much of the design of the system is quite amorphous and I'd recommend treating it as such.
+Nothing here is written in stone.